-Dor Alon is aware of environmental law proposals including, inter alia, proposals to encourage the use of more environmentally friendly vehicles, restricting the approval of building plans in contaminated areas and reducing gas emissions.
-One of these proposals is the Bill for Preventing Land Contamination and Treatment of Contaminated Lands, 5771-2011 which, among others, defines the term "Contaminated Land", prohibits contamination of lands and disposal of contaminate materials, establishes a fund for rehabilitation of contaminate lands, authorizes a commissioner and defines its governance enforcement authority, including monetary sanctions, and establishes a criminal offense for breaching the law.
+Dor Alon is aware of environmental law proposals including, inter alia the Bill for Preventing Land Contamination and Treatment of Contaminated Lands, 5772-2012 which, among others, defines the term "Contaminated Land", prohibits contamination of lands and disposal of contaminate materials, establishes a fund for rehabilitation of contaminate lands, authorizes a commissioner and defines its governance enforcement authority, including monetary sanctions, and establishes a criminal offense for breaching the law.
 These law proposals may influence Dor Alon's financial results if the laws are approved.
 At this stage, Dor Alon cannot estimate which of the bills will be approved or rejected.